athom031/User-Geo-Location-Map/README.md

-# User Registration Lat Long Map
+# User Localization Visualization Tool

 This project is to create a visual map of users which includes:
 1) A web page where users can register with their information (username, name, password, US address).